Oaxaca City is one of the most popular destinations in Mexico – from museums to markets, find out the main attractions in our Oaxaca City Guide.

 - Day 2: Mitla Ruins, Hierve El Agua, and the Tree of Tule

-We here at DIY Travel HQ have already covered the outside attractions, without further ado, here are the best things to see & do within Oaxaca City itself:
+We’ve already covered the outside day trips in separate posts, so without further ado, here are the best attractions in Oaxaca City itself:

 The highlights of Oaxaca City are congregated north of the Zocalo.
 Your first stop should be Museo de las Culturas de Oaxaca (65 pesos/$3.45), which houses artifacts from Monte Alban.

-It also traces the history of Oaxaca from pre-Hispanic times through present day.
+It also traces the history of Oaxaca from pre-Hispanic times through present day so it should offer a solid Oaxaca City guide.
 The explanations are only in Spanish, but many of the exhibits are self-explanatory.

 Located behind Iglesia de Santo Domingo is Jardin Etnobotanico, which used to be the monastery’s grounds.
 Today, it has been transformed into a garden showcasing the biological diversity in Oaxaca despite a strong focus on cacti.